teddycoleman/LocalArtistApp/README.md

 are curious to learn more about art, they can learn more about who artists are, what their artwork is, and where they can see art all around them.

-Check it out here : https://local-artist.herokuapp.com/#/
+Check it out here : https://local-artist.herokuapp.com/#/ <br>
 Sample login: <br>
 email: bsimpson@gmail.com <br>
 password: swordfish